mattflipsbits/DuinoDays/Day2/Day2.md

 they can be the source of difficult bugs.

 ### The Serial Monitor ***(Arduino only)***
-As stated above, the Arduino has display of its own.
+As stated above, the Arduino has no display of its own.
 It must first send data (such as text) over a USB cable connected to a desktop or laptop running the Arduino Integrated Development Environment (IDE for short), which then displays the data in the Serial Monitor within the IDE.
 The Serial Monitor will be your primary form of communication with your Arduino.